 Before the first African American military pilots became known as the "Red Tails" they wore striped tails as they began their flight training in the Army's PT-17 Stearman bi-plane.
-Their flying adventure started at Moton Field, in Tuskegee, Alabama, where the Army Air Corps began a military "experiment" to see if Negroes could be trained to fly combat aircraft.
-Come--share their adventure!!
+Their flying adventure started at Moton Field, in Tuskegee, Alabama, where the Army Air Corps conducted a military test to determine if African Americans could be trained to fly combat aircraft.

 National Historic Site

 In 1881, Booker T. Washington arrived in Alabama and started building Tuskegee Institute both in reputation and literally brick by brick.
 He recruited the best and the brightest to come and teach here including George Washington Carver who arrived in 1896.
 Carver’s innovations in agriculture, especially with peanuts, expanded Tuskegee’s standing throughout the country.
 The story continues….